 How does trastuzumab work?

 Trastuzumab is a monoclonal antibody.
 Antibodies are a normal part of the immune system.
-They attach to antigens (such as germs) to mark them for destruction by other parts of the immune system.
-Monoclonal antibodies are created in a lab to attach to specific antigens on the surface of cancer cells.
+They attach to antigens (such as germs) to mark them for destruction by the immune system.
+Monoclonal antibodies used in cancer treatment are created in a lab to attach to specific antigens on the surface of cancer cells.
 Trastuzumab attaches to the HER2 receptor.1,2

 Breast cancers that are classified as HER2+ have too many HER2 receptors, which can cause the cancer to grow and spread quickly.
 Trastuzumab targets these receptors and has been shown to block the growth and spread of HER2+ breast cancers.1,2